tsinis/sealed_world/packages/world_countries/README.md

 - `CurrencyPicker` - A picker widget that displays a list of fiat currencies.
 - `LanguagePicker` - A picker widget that displays a list of natural languages.

+Or you can just create your own pickers by extending `BasicPicker`.

 - `TypedLocaleDelegate` - A locale delegate for automatic translation of pickers (80+ languages available).

-Or you can just create your own pickers by extending `BasicPicker`.
+- `PickersThemeData`, `CountryTileThemeData`, `CurrencyTileThemeData` and `LanguageTileThemeData` are [theme extensions](https://api.flutter.dev/flutter/material/ThemeExtension-class.html) that you can use in your `ThemeData` to specify global theme to your pickers, themes of your tiles (for example font family for emoji flags or builders).

 ### Demo